Kaizo1610/Internship-Reviewer-App/README.md

 Internship Reviewer Application (INTERNOVA)

 **2. Background of the problem**
-i. **Unstructured Feedback:** Interns often don’t receive consistent or organized feedback on their performance. ii. **Poor Communication:** Interns lack clear channels to communicate with mentors or supervisors. iii. **Inconsistent Evaluations:** Internship assessments vary widely, leading to unfair evaluations. iv. **Tracking Progress:** It’s difficult for both interns and employers to track progress and achievements during the internship.
+🎯 **Unstructured Feedback:** Interns often don’t receive consistent or organized feedback on their performance.
+🎯 **Poor Communication:** Interns lack clear channels to communicate with mentors or supervisors.
+🎯 **Inconsistent Evaluations:** Internship assessments vary widely, leading to unfair evaluations.
+🎯 **Tracking Progress:** It’s difficult for both interns and employers to track progress and achievements during the internship.

 **3. Purpose or objective**